Improving Topological Detection of Weather Regimes in climate dynamical systems: Introduction

-Motivated by these challenges, \cite{strommen2023topological} proposed a topology-based framework for identifying weather regimes.
+Motivated by these challenges, \citet{strommen2023topological} (hereafter S23) proposed a topology-based framework for identifying weather regimes.
 In this framework, regimes correspond to non-trivial topological structures—such as connected components and loops—within the attractor of the atmospheric system.
+To detect these structures, the authors employ persistent homology (PH), a key tool in topological data analysis \citet{carlsson2009topology}.

-To detect these structures, the authors employ persistent homology (PH), a key tool in topological data analysis (TDA) \cite{carlsson2009topology}.
-The basic idea is to construct a nested sequence of subsets of the data, known as a filtration (see Fig.~\ref{fig:filtration}).
-Persistent homology then tracks how topological features persist across the filtration by recording the scale at which each feature appears (“birth”) and disappears (“death”).
-Each feature is represented as a point with coordinates (birth, death) in the plane.
-The resulting plot—referred to as the persistence diagram—provides a compact topological summary of the data shape.
-Features with longer lifespans (death minus birth) typically represent significant structures, whereas short-lived features are less important.
+PH tracks topological features across spatial scales and quantifies their persistence by recording the scales at which they appear and disappear.
+This information is summarized in a diagram, where each feature is represented by its birth and death values.
+Features with longer persistence are typically interpreted as robust structures, while short-lived features are more sensitive to the choice of scale and may reflect noise or fine-scale variability.

-Because climate datasets are typically high-dimensional and densely sampled, some meaningful topological features can disappear when standard persistent homology is applied, making the PH approach less effective for regime identification (see Fig.~\ref{fig:L63_kde_filt}).
-To address this issue, \cite{strommen2023topological} introduced a density–radius bifiltration method.
-In this approach, the pointwise density of the dataset is first estimated; for example using Gaussian kernel density estimation (KDE).
-Then, for a fixed density threshold $p$, the dataset is filtered to keep only the densest $p\%$ of points, after which PH is applied to extract significant topological features.
-We can then track how topological features change as we vary $p$ (see Fig.~\ref{fig:bifiltration}).
+Because climate datasets are typically high-dimensional and densely sampled, some meaningful topological features may disappear when standard PH is applied.
+To address this issue, S23 introduced a density–radius bifiltration in which the data is first filtered by a density function (e.g., Gaussian kernel density estimation), then PH is applied to extract topological features.
+This allows one to track how these features evolve as the density parameter varies.

 This method was tested on three classical dynamical systems and an observational climate dataset that exhibit very different regime behavior.
-The dynamical systems differ in how dense and how persistent their regimes are, making them a strong test of how the method generalizes.
+These dynamical systems differ in how dense and how persistent their regimes are, making them a strong test of how the method generalizes.
 In all cases, the extracted topological features successfully describe the essential regime behavior.
 Therefore, topology can be considered as a unifying property across these most well-known regime systems.
-Indeed, \cite{strommen2023topological}, argued that no single, simple definition of a regime—based solely on density, persistence, or recurrence—can adequately describe all systems.
+Indeed, S23, argued that no single, simple definition of a regime—based solely on density, persistence, or recurrence—can adequately describe all systems.

 Furthermore, their method overcomes several limitations of earlier methods: it does not require the number of regimes to be set in advance and scales efficiently to large, high-dimensional datasets.